National Equine Health Plan

 1. FDA-CVM (drugs): The Food and Drug Administration Center for Veterinary Medicine (FDA-CVM) oversees the use and development of drugs used for all animal species, including horses.
 Drug approval, recommended use, and investigating adverse drug reactions are the responsibility of FDA-CVM.
 Prescribing non-approved drugs for horses is termed “off-label use” and is the responsibility of the attending veterinarian.

-3. Vaccination: Vaccination for diseases is a critical component for disease preventionRecommendations for vaccines are made by companies manufacturing the vaccines based on testing by the USDA-CBV and should be followed by horse owners and veterinarians.
+3. Vaccination: Vaccination for diseases is a critical component for disease prevention.
+Owners and veterinarians should follow the label of USDA-CVB licensed or permitted biologic products.
 Specific information and guidelines for vaccination are available on the AAEP webpage.